knno/kengine-archive/docs/0.2/Kengine.md

 ##### **Description**

-Return whether a Kengine extension exists by name.
+Returns whether a Kengine extension exists by name.